-The Protect Native Culture™ Plate was designed by Curtis Corona, a Sacramento-born film director, writer, producer, and visual effects production assistant.
+The Protect Native Culture™ Plate was designed by Curtis Corona, a Sacramento-born film director, writer, producer, and visual effects coordinator.
 The design was intended as a prototype to give the NAHC Commissioners and the public an idea of what the plate could look like, but the NAHC Commissioners liked the design so much that they voted to adopt the prototype as the final design.

 Why is there a California Native American Basket on the Protect Native Culture™ Plate and whose basket is it?

 California Native American tribes are uniquely known throughout the world for their intricate basket weaving artistry, and their baskets are featured in museums around the world.
 The image of the basket featured on the Protect Native Culture™ Plate is the image of a rattlesnake basket from the Tule River Tribe (http://www.tulerivertribe-nsn.gov/), a sovereign federally-recognized California Native American tribe whose reservation is located near Porterville.
 The Tule River Tribe licensed the image in perpetuity as a gift to the NAHC in honor of Tule River Tribe member Judge Cynthia Gomez, Governor Edmund G. Brown Jr.’s first Tribal Advisor appointed pursuant to his Executive Order B-10-11, and in honor of Judge Gomez’s many years of service to the people of the State of California with the Department of Housing and Community Development, the Department of Transportation, the California Environmental Protection Agency, and the California Native American Heritage Commission.